Daniel-Mathews/Daniel-Mathews/README.md

 #### Student || Programmer || Christian
 ![Student || Programmer || Christian](https://github.com/Daniel-Mathews/Daniel-Mathews/blob/main/Github%20banner%201.png?raw=true)

 I am a male, 18, computer science student from Bangalore, India.
-I like to listen and play instruments and occasionally watch movies and sports.
+I like to listen and play instruments and occasionally watch the news and sports.
 I also am a self proclaimed foosball pro :).

-I am currently enrolled in Coursera's Google IT Automation Course.
-This is to enhance my coding abilities in the language of Python.
-I also have a decent working knowledge of Java and OOP.
+I am currently enrolled in QC101 from Udemy.
+Through this, I intend to gain insight into the world of Quantum Computing.
+I also have a decent working knowledge of core Java and OOP.
 However, I also plan to dive deeper to learn more in this regard.

 In terms of front-end development, I am familiar with HTML, CSS and JavaScript.